 Whatever you do, don’t give up at 26.

-Try the Theory of 39, and let me know how it works for you.
+Try the Power of 39, and let me know how it works for you.
 Tell me the unexpected ideas that appear in your list of 39 things.
 Tell me about your most surprising revelation.
 What number was it?